-Ok, so I think we can now safely say that the Orion Code and the Quantum Code have been created by the same person or people.
+I think it’s fair to say the Orion Code and the Quantum Code have been created by the same person or people.

-Both programs are designed to get you to part with a minimum of $250, even though you are told it is completely free.
+But both programs are designed to get you to pay a minimum of $250, even though you are told it is completely free.

-My advice would be to not give ANY of your details to either the Orion Code or Quantum Code websites.
-They will both take your money without hesitation.
+My advice would be to not give any money or your details to either the Orion Code or Quantum Code websites.

 MY ORION CODE SUMMARY

-There’s no getting away from the fact that online scams are VERY real.
-It saddens me that some people will go to incredible lengths to trick you out of your money.
+There’s no getting away from the fact that online scams are very real.
+It truly saddens me that some people will go to such lengths to make you hand over your money.

 This review is unfortunately just one example of what happens online every single day.

-People DO fall for scams like this – often because they are in desperate need of some extra cash.
+People do fall for scams…often because they are in desperate need of some extra cash.

-Stay safe online people.
-If you are EVER in doubt about an opportunity to make money online, check my tips on how to avoid scams online or even send me an email and I will look into it for you.
+Stay safe online.
+If you are EVER in doubt about an opportunity to make money online, check my tips on how to avoid scams online or even contact me and I will look into it for you.

 I will sign off by stating the obvious one more time…

-The Orion Code will not make you rich…it will only make you a LOT poorer. keep your money safely in your pocket.
+Keep your money safely in your pocket.
+The Orion Code will not make you rich…it’s only likely to make you poorer.

 Marcus – WFHW